robotics-4-all/dFlow/README.md

 ## Grammar

-The grammar of the language has the following five attributes:
+The grammar of the language has the following six main attributes:

 - Entities
 - Synonyms